Bisphenol A: Health effects and regulation

-The health effects of BPA have been the subject of prolonged public and scientific discourse, with PubMed listing more than 19,000 scientific journal papers on the topic, as of 2025.
+The health effects of BPA have been the subject of prolonged public and scientific discourse, with PubMed listing more than 20,000 scientific journal papers on the topic, as of 2026.
 Concern is mostly related to its estrogen-like activity, although it can interact with other receptor systems as an endocrine-disrupting chemical.
 These interactions are all very weak, but exposure to BPA is effectively lifelong, leading to concern over possible cumulative effects.

 Studying this sort of long‑term, low‑dose interaction is difficult, and although there have been numerous studies, there are considerable discrepancies in their conclusions regarding the nature of the effects observed as well as the levels at which they occur.
 A common criticism is that industry-sponsored trials tend to show BPA as being safer than studies performed by academic or government laboratories, although this has also been explained in terms of industry studies being better designed.

-In the 2010s public health agencies in the EU, US, Canada, Australia and Japan as well as the WHO all reviewed the health risks of BPA, and found normal exposure to be below the level currently associated with risk.
-Regardless, due to the scientific uncertainty, many jurisdictions continued to take steps to reduce exposure on a precautionary basis.
+In the 2010s public health agencies in the EU, US, Canada, Australia and Japan as well as the WHO all reviewed the health risks of BPA.
+The difficulties in determining a robust no-observed-adverse-effect level meant that it was not possible to conclude whether the risks were adequately controlled and due to this many jurisdictions continued to take steps to reduce exposure on a precautionary basis.
 In particular, infants were considered to be at greater risk, leading to bans on the use of BPA in baby bottles and related products by the US, Canada, and EU amongst others.

 Bottle producers largely switched from polycarbonate to polypropylene and there is some evidence that BPA exposure in infants has decreased as a result of this.
 The European Food Safety Authority completed a re-evaluation into the risks of BPA in 2023, concluding that its tolerable daily intake should be greatly reduced.
 This led the European Union to ban BPA in all the food contact materials, including plastic and coated packaging, in December of 2024.
 The ban will come into force after an implementation period of up to three years.

 BPA exhibits very low acute toxicity (i.e. from a single large dose) as indicated by its LD_{50} of 4 g/kg (mouse).
 Reports indicate that it is a minor skin irritant as well, although less so than phenol.